mcjkurz/parallelism-geometry/README.md

 ## Citation

-Kurzynski, M., Xu, X., & Feng, Y. (2025).
+Kurzynski, Maciej, Xu, Xiaotong, & Feng, Yu.
+(2025).
 The Game of Keys and Queries: Parallelism and Cognitive Geometry in Chinese Regulated Verse. *IJHAC: A Journal of Digital Humanities*, 19(2), 143-157. doi:10.3366/ijhac.2025.0355